One of the most common questions parents ask me at the children’s shoe store that I work at is: “How fast do kids’ feet grow?”

 If you replace your kids’ shoes once a year, don’t be surprised if the shoes start looking like that!

-When Should I Replace My Kids’ Shoes? – Learn The Facts
+When Should you Replace your Kids’ Shoes? – Learn the Facts

 Below you can find a list of the most supportive shoes for children that also come in different widths such as medium, wide, and extra wide.